Better Than Starbucks MOIST Vegan Pumpkin Bread -Truly 1 Bowl Recipe!

 - Please read through all instructions before beginning.

-- Slice and serve: allow the pumpkin bread to cool in the loaf pan for 10 minutes before carefully transferring to a cooling rack to cool for another 10 minutes.
+- Slice and serve: Allow the pumpkin bread to cool in the loaf pan for 10 minutes before carefully transferring to a cooling rack to cool for another 10 minutes.
 If using the frosting, cool entirely before topping with frosting.

 - Cream cheese frosting: To make the frosting, use a hand mixer to cream together the vegan butter and vegan cream cheese.
 Then add in the powdered sugar and vanilla extract, and mix just until combined.
 Top the pumpkin bread with the frosting, slice and enjoy!